joao-mc/playground-qk2mcm5q/lessons/lesson2.md

 It will produce the same result as the example before it.

 **Warning:** It is dangerous to leave a pointer without pointing anything.
 This kind of pointer is called **dangling pointer**.
-Reading or dereferencing a dangling pointer results in undefined behaviour:
+Reading or dereferencing a dangling pointer results in **undefined behaviour**:

 ```C
 int *pa;